-Google first announced the Android Go platform back in 2017 & this Android Go is a toned down version of Android.
+Google first announced the Android Go platform back in 2017 & this Android Go is a toned-down version of Android.
 Since the launch of Android Go, we have seen brands like ZTE, Alcatel & even Nokia bringing Android Go smartphones with very low-end hardware, running the latest version of Android.
-But, does the overall concept for Android Go makes sense?
-If yes then Why ?
+But, does it make sense to buy the overall concept for Android Go make sense?
+If yes then Why?
 Well, first we need to understand the purpose of Android Go.

 Android Go is a toned down version of Android that is focused towards lower-priced smartphones that are equipped with low-res Displays alongside lower-end SOCs with less RAM & Storage capacities.